Do I Need to Trademark My LLC Name?

 The trademark’s owner (usually the business) must keep the registration current by filing the necessary maintenance documents.
 If the registration should lapse, it is canceled, and the process starts over at Step 1 with no guarantee of approval.

-It’s best practice for you first to register the LLC with the domicile state.
-An LLC in good standing is required for the trademark application.
+It’s best practice for you to first register the LLC with the domicile state.
+This way, you can establish the LLC as the owner and have the LLC apply for the trademark; the trademark must be applied for by the trademark’s legal owner.

 However, if you registered the LLC name with the USPTO before the entity was formed, then the LLC will need to purchase the mark from you.
 This will involve another application process and fees, but it can be handled.